steviethebear/codex-machina/roadmap/v05-release-schedule.md

 **Status**: Planned
 - Analytics view for teachers.
 - Engagement tracking and "At Risk" student identification.
+- Add sources to the list of sources.

 ## v0.5.6: Semantic Search
 **Status**: Planned
 - Embedding generation for notes.
 - Vector search implementation.
 - "Smart Connections" based on semantic similarity.
+- Add new filters and better search to graph view.

 ## v0.5.7: Full LLM Integration
 **Status**: Planned